SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/I - Autoencoders.md

 \widetilde{x_i} = \epsilon x_i
 $$

-where the noise $\epsilon$ could be binomially distributed (i.e. $\epsilon \sim \text{Binomial}(p)$) and $p$ is the probability of ones and $1 - p$ is the probability of zeroes (i.e. noise).
+where the noise $\epsilon$ could be binomially distributed (i.e. $\epsilon \sim \text{Binomial}(p)$, where $p$ is the probability of ones and $1 - p$ is the probability of zeroes i.e. noise).

 ## Undercomplete Autoencoders

 - The hidden layer has a lower dimension than the input in undercomplete autoencoders.
 - Learning an undercomplete representation forces the autoencoder to capture the most salient features.
 - By limiting the number of hidden neurons, interesting (hidden) structures of input data can be inferred from autoencoders.
 For example, correlations among input variables, principal components of data etc.
 - By learning to approximate $n$-dimensional inputs with $M$ (< $n$) number of hidden units, a lower dimensional representation of the input signals is obtained.
-The network reconstructs the input signals from the hidden representation.
+The network reconstructs the input signals from this hidden representation.

 ## Overcomplete Autoencoders

-- The hidden layer has a higher dimension than the input of overcomplete autoencoders.
+- The hidden layer has a higher dimension than the input in overcomplete autoencoders.
 - When the hidden dimensions are large, one could explore interesting structures of inputs by introducing other constraints such as the 'sparsity' of input data.

 Both, undercomplete and overcomplete autoencoders, fail to learn anything useful if the encoder and decoder are given too much capacity.
 Some constraints are required to make them useful.